-My first experience of social media was on Facebook when I was about 13 – when I first signed up I initially used it to talk to my friends and see what they’re up to.
+My first experience of social media was on Facebook when I was about 13.
+When I first signed up I initially used it to talk to my friends and see what they’re up to.
 Now, I use it for everything!
-Most people tended to use Facebook predominately however I know that people used MSN, MySpace and Bebo.
+Most people tended to use Facebook predominately.
+However, I know that people used MSN, MySpace and Bebo.
 Obviously, it’s completely different now!

 What are the changes you have noticed ‘growing up’ with social media?

-It’s become integral in daily life whereas before I’d sort of only log on once a day to see what my friends were up to.
-Nowadays, I use it for everything from looking for skincare to university work – I have a few lecturers on twitter I keep in contact with that way.
+It’s become integral in daily life.
+Whereas, before I’d sort of only log on once a day to see what my friends were up to.
+Nowadays, I use it for everything from looking for skincare to university work.
+I have a few lecturers on twitter I keep in contact with that way.
 It is literally used every day – every ten minutes – not just to check up on my friends.

 How do you use social media to get to know the area where you live?

-I don’t really use social media in that way – I suppose I do follow the Bath Chronicle on Twitter and Facebook to keep up to date with what’s going on in Bath.
+I don’t really use social media in that way.
+I suppose I do follow the Bath Chronicle on Twitter and Facebook to keep up to date with what’s going on in Bath.
 I also follow my university on social media to keep up to date with what events are going on and things like that.
 Twitter in my main platform for keeping keyed into the local area.

 What do you use social media for?

 I use it for a variety of things.
 I talk to my friends and family online.
-It’s so easy to keep in contact with people who live a faraway with the internet.
+It’s so easy to keep in contact with people who live far away with the internet.
 I also use it to keep up to date with the news.
 I don’t really go home and watch BBC news at the end of the day, so I tend to keep up with things via Twitter.